ovh/docs/pages/web/hosting/multisites_activating_application_firewall/guide.en-gb.md

  ## Objective

-The application firewall for a Web Hosting is a complementary Apache web server module (*ModSecurity*) which filters all incoming requests to your hosting.
-It increases security by intercepting and checking requests before they are processed by any scripts.
+*ModSecurity* is a complementary Apache module that filters all incoming requests on your web server.
+It increases security against known vulnerabilities by intercepting and filtering requests before they are processed by any scripts.

-Enable ModSecurity in one click from your control panel to get enhanced protection.
-With the Core Rule Set (CRS), your ModSecurity is preconfigured in an optimal way straight away, protecting you against the most common attacks:
+The preconfigured Core Rule Set (CRS) of our *ModSecurity* protects your websites against the most common attacks, for example:

-- Trojan
+- Trojans
 - Email injections
 - Broken PDF files
 - File injections on your hosting system
 - SQL or XSS type injections
-- etc.

-**This guide explains how to configure the firewall option for your Web Hosting plan in your OVHcloud Control Panel.**
+**This guide explains how to enable your application firewall for enhanced protection in your OVHcloud Control Panel.**

 ## Requirements

 - an [OVHcloud Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external}
-- at least one [domain name](https://www.ovh.co.uk/domains/){.external}
+- at least one [domain name](https://www.ovh.co.uk/domains/){.external} attached to the hosting
 - access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)

 ## Instructions

 Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and switch to `Web Cloud`{.action}.
-Click `Hosting plans`{.action} in the services bar on the left-hand side and select the plan concerned.
+Click on `Hosting Plans`{.action} in the services bar on the left-hand side and select the plan concerned.

 ### Activating the application firewall in PHP configuration

-To do this, click on the `General information`{.action} tab.
-The current `Global PHP version`{.action} is displayed in the `Configuration`{.action} table.
-Click on the `...`{.action} icon and select the available option `Change configuration`{.action}, select the item `Change the current configuration`{.action} and press the `Next`{.action} button.
+Click on the `General information`{.action} tab.
+The current `Global PHP version` is displayed in the **Configuration** box.
+Click on the `...`{.action} icon and select `Modify configuration`{.action}.
+In the popup window, select the item `Modify the current configuration`{.action} and click on the `Next`{.action} button.

 ![managephpconfig](images/manage-php-config.png){.thumbnail}

-A new window will appear in which you should make sure that in the `Advanced settings`{.action} section, the `Application firewall`{.action} entry is set to `activated`{.action} mode.
-To confirm the configuration, press the `Confirm`{.action} button.
+In the new window, make sure that **Application firewall** is set to `activated`{.action}.
+To confirm the configuration, click on the `Confirm`{.action} button.

-### Activating the application firewall for individual domains in MultiSite.
+### Activating the application firewall for individual domains in Multisite

-To do this, click on the `Multisite`{.action} tab.
-Click the `...` {.action} icon, then select the `Modify domain`{.action} option.
+Switch to the `Multisite`{.action} tab of your hosting plan.
+Click on the `...` {.action} button in the row of the respecive domain and select the `Modify domain`{.action} option.

 ![managemultisite](images/firewall-modify-multisite.png){.thumbnail}

-In the window that will be displayed, check the `Enable the firewall`{.action} option.
-You can also check automatic sub-domain configuration with www prefix using the check-box.
+In the configuration window, check the `Enable the firewall`{.action} box.
+You can also include the www subdomain in this configuration by checking the box at the top.
-To confirm changes to the configuration press the `Next`{.action} button.
-A summary window will be displayed, verify that the entered configuration is correct.
+Click on `Next`{.action} and then on `Confirm`{.action} to modify the Multisite settings.

 ![modifydomain](images/firewall-modify-domain.png){.thumbnail}

-> [! primary]
->
-> If necessary, go back to the previous step with the `Back`{.action} button and correct the settings.
->

-Configuration can be confirmed by pressing the `Confirm`{.action} button.

-### Status of the jobs starting the Firewall service - Ongoing jobs section.
+### Checking the status of the activation task

 ![manageongoing](images/firewal-ongoing-jobs.png){.thumbnail}

-The submit configuration task will appear in the `Ongoing jobs`{.action} tab (initial status is `Planned`{.action}) when it disappears from the list, it means the configuration has been deployed.
+Tasks to update your Multisite configuration will be listed in the `Ongoing jobs`{.action} tab (initial status is `Planned`).
+The firewall will be active once its update task no longer appears in the list.

-### Verifying which domains have Firewall enabled.
+### Verifying which domains have the firewall enabled

+The `Multisite`{.action} tab of your hosting plan provides information on which domains have the firewall option turned on.

 ![manageenabled](images/firewall-enabled-multisite.png){.thumbnail}

-Information on which domains have the Firewall option turned on can be checked in the MultiSite section in the `Firewall` {.action} column.
+The table displayed contains all of the domain names that have been added to your Web Hosting plan.
+In the "Firewall" column, you will see the activation status for each domain.

 ## Go further